Arranging a Funeral or Cremation Service in Indiana

 What help is available with funeral expenses in Indiana?

-There are various sources and options you can explore for help with funeral expenses in Indiana.
+You can explore various sources and options for help with funeral expenses in Indiana.
 The Indiana government can provide state burial assistance under the Temporary Assistance for Needy Families (TANF) fund.
 A burial claim needs to be made to the local office of the Division of Family and Children, and if qualifying, a state reimbursement is up to 60% of the amount expended.
 Beneficiaries of Medicaid Aged, Blind, or Disabled benefits are entitled to 100% funded burial assistance.

-When seeking state aid with funeral expenses in Indiana, the amount awarded may also be determined by the amount contributed to funeral costs by relatives and/or friends.
+When seeking state aid with funeral expenses in Indiana, the amount awarded may also be determined by the amount contributed to funeral costs by relatives and friends.
 The amount of $750 is exempt from inclusion in the calculation of what burial assistance award will be paid out.
-If an amount exceeding $750 but less than $1350 is collected, then a payment of $600 is payable from state funds.
+If an amount exceeding $750 but less than $1350 is collected, then $600 is payable from state funds.

 This amount is calculated on a dollar-for-dollar amount for fees in excess of $750.
 In addition to this, up to $400 can be claimed for cemetery expenses.